 However, the Made in Japan models are especially popular and rare worldwide, which is why they have a higher value.

 White Atelier by Converse is a shop in Cat Street, Harajuku, where you can get customized Converse sneakers in just one day!

 During the 2000s, Nike became a true streetwear trendsetter in Japan.
-Since then, they established partnerships with Comme des Garçons, Atmos, Mastermind, Fragment, Sacai, and Undercover.
+Since then, they have established partnerships with Comme des Garçons, Atmos, Mastermind, Fragment, Sacai, and Undercover.

 From heritage staples to ivy league uniforms, Japan’s tendency to re-imagine classic American styles is unmatched.

 Among brands like Patagonia and L.L.
-Bean, New Balance is an excellent example of Japan’s love for the American culture.
-Shortly after the Air Max became popular in Japan, New Balance established itself as a major player in the Japanese market.
+Bean, New Balance is an excellent example of Japan’s love for American culture.
+Shortly after Air Max became popular in Japan, New Balance established itself as a major player in the Japanese market.

-Lululemon is a popular yoga wear manufacturer from the USA.
+Lululemon is a popular yoga-wear manufacturer from the USA.

 Lululemon is implementing locally focused digital campaigns that target Japanese customers instead of relying on an overall international strategy.
 This means that Lululemon has been able to get the attention of Japanese consumers without losing an authentic American feel.

 Also Read: WHY ARE JAPANESE SO FASHIONABLE? - (JAPANESE FASHION 101)